tauseef1234/Data-Visualization/README.md

 ```
 The pickle file `chicago_crime.pkl` is generated from the df dataframe using the above code snippet

-**Google cloud stores data from 2001 till 2019 but for this dashboard uses data for year 2019 only.**
+**Google cloud stores data from 2001 till 2019 but this dashboard uses data for year 2019 only.**

-The `Boundaries.geojson` json file is extracted from the [Chicago city website](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Neighborhoods/bbvz-uum9)
+The `Boundaries.geojson` (mapping data) json file is extracted from the [Chicago city website](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Neighborhoods/bbvz-uum9)

 ## Dashboard